TEA CEREMONY IN JAPAN

 The term Zen may be difficult to define, but it can be referred to as mindfulness and the idea that simple actions can lead to the awakening of spirits.
 There are a lot of similarities between the main principles of the tea ceremony (harmony, respect, tranquility) and the philosophy of zen (mindfulness, nothingness, transience).

 Tea ceremony involves following several prescribed steps, so one does not have to think about the next step and gain inner peace while performing this ritualistic activity.
 That is why the tea ceremony cannot be considered separately from Zen.
 We should also remember that matcha tea was introduced to Japan by the Zen Monk Eisai, who built the first Zen temple in Japan.
-Read more about tea ceremony and meditation
+Read more about tea ceremony and meditation.

 Tea Ceremony Bowls

 Tea ceremony bowls tend to be the most precious utensils among all the tools.
 There are many rules on how to hold the tea ceremony bowl and how to place it on the floor.
 Winter bowls (tsutsu chawan) tend to be deep to keep the tea warm and the summer bowls are shallow to match the season.
 Cherry blossoms and fall leaves are often reflected on tea bowl decorations.
-Interestingly, Japanese broken tea bowls are usually not thrown away; they are fixed by using urushi and the cracks are covered by gold powder.
-This process symbolizes the importance of accepting our scars and celebrating them.

 Japanese Tea Ceremony Bowl Summer and Winter Tea Bowls Copyright © Kimono Tea Ceremony Maikoya